cnio-bu/clonucopya/README.md

 ### Configure workflow

-Once the workflow has been downloaded, and the conda enviroment is ready, the parameters must be set.
+Once the workflow has been downloaded, and the conda environment is ready, the parameters must be set.

 * sampleshet: there is a samplesheet_template.csv available at config directory.
 The path to the samplesheet must be set in the config.yaml.
 * config.yaml: there is a config_template.yaml available at config directory.
 Please change the name to config.yaml or use the name you desire at workflow/Snakefile.